tomMisson/portfolioJS/Blog/gatsby-site/src/content/Hack-Quarantine.md

 ## Why did we do this to ourselves? 🤔

-You might be wondering, why did you endure over 600 hours of stress, wake up in the middle of the night on multipul occasions and spend 9+ hours a day working on this?
+You might be wondering, why did you endure over 600 hours of stress, wake up in the middle of the night on mutiple occasions and spend 9+ hours a day working on this?
 Truth be told, I wanted something to do.
 I wanted to make a change to peoples lives, I wanted to do something about COVID-19 because it had affected so many people.

 I later would find out that someone close to me would sadly pass from Coronavirus 😔.
-The thing is thought that COVID-19 did what many thought was unlikely.
+The thing that shocks me is that COVID-19 did what many thought was unlikely.
 It shook the most developed parts of the world and is making them fall apart.
 We have to stick together though and we will get through this.🤝

 ## Give it your all 💯